-Class I Shares, Class D Shares and Class U Shares are offered on a continuous basis at NAV per Share.
-Class T Shares will be offered on a continuous basis at NAV per Share, plus a maximum sales load of 2.00%.
+Class I Shares, Class D Shares, Class U Shares and Class PI Shares are offered on a continuous basis at NAV per Share.
+Class T Shares and Class PT Shares will be offered on a continuous basis at NAV per Share, plus a maximum sales load of 2.00% and 3.00%, respectively.
 The Distributor acts as the distributor of the Shares for the Fund on a best efforts basis, subject to various conditions, pursuant to the terms of the Distribution Agreement.
 The Distributor is not obligated to sell any specific amount of Shares.
 The Distribution Agreement also provides that the Fund will indemnify the Distributor and its affiliates and certain other persons against certain liabilities, including certain liabilities arising under the Securities Act.

 Shares may be offered through other brokers, dealers and other financial intermediaries (referred to as "selling agents") that have entered into selling agreements with the Distributor or Sub-Distributor and that are authorized to receive purchase orders and repurchase requests on the Fund's behalf.
 Such selling agents may designate other financial intermediaries to receive purchase orders and, if applicable, repurchase requests from investors on behalf of the Fund and its selling agents.
-Selling agents typically receive the sales load with respect to Class T Shares purchased by their clients.
+Selling agents typically receive the sales load with respect to Class T Shares and Class PT Shares purchased by their clients.
 The Distributor does not retain any portion of the sales load.
-Class T Shares are sold subject to a maximum sales load of up to 2.00% of the offering price.
-However, purchases of Class T Shares may be eligible for a sales load discount.
+Class T Shares and Class PT Shares are sold subject to a maximum sales load of up to 2.00% and 3.00% of the offering price, respectively.
+However, purchases of Class T Shares and Class PT Shares may be eligible for a sales load discount.
 The availability of sales charge waivers, discounts, and/or breakpoints may depend on the particular selling agent or type of account through which an investor purchases or holds Shares.
 Investors should contact their selling agent for more information regarding applicable sales charge waivers and discounts available to them and the selling agent's related policies and procedures.
-Class I Shares, Class D Shares and Class U Shares are each not subject to a sales load; however, investors could be required to pay brokerage commissions on purchases and sales of Class I Shares, Class D Shares and Class U Shares to their selling agents.
+Class I Shares, Class D Shares, Class U Shares and Class PI Shares are each not subject to a sales load; however, investors could be required to pay brokerage commissions on purchases and sales of Class I Shares, Class D Shares, Class U Shares and Class PI Shares to their selling agents.
 Investors should consult with their selling agents about the sales load and any additional fees or charges their selling agents might impose on each class of Shares.

-The Fund pays the Distributor the Shareholder Servicing Fee that is calculated and accrued monthly at an annualized rate of 0.25% of the net assets of the Fund attributable to Class D Shares, Class T Shares and Class U Shares.
+The Fund pays the Distributor the Shareholder Servicing Fee that is calculated and accrued monthly at an annualized rate of 0.25% of the net assets of the Fund attributable to Class D Shares, Class T Shares, Class U Shares and Class PT Shares.
 The Shareholder Servicing Fee is for personal services provided to Shareholders and/or the maintenance of Shareholder accounts services and to reimburse the Distributor for related expenses incurred.
-The Distributor will generally pay all or a portion of the Shareholder Servicing Fee to the selling agents that sell Class D Shares, Class T Shares and Class U Shares.
-Payment of the Shareholder Servicing Fee is governed by the Fund's Distribution and Service Plan.
+The Distributor will generally pay all or a portion of the Shareholder Servicing Fee to the selling agents that sell Class D Shares, Class T Shares, Class U Shares and Class PT Shares.
+Payment of the Shareholder Servicing Fee is governed by the Fund's Shareholder Servicing Plan and Agreement.
+The Distributor shall make such payments only after, for so long as and to the extent that it receives the Shareholder Servicing Fee from the Fund.